vincenzobaia/Milestone-1-/README.md

 Group Members - Lukas Voges, Vincenzo Baia, Brian Connolly

+Fairfield University School of Engineering and Computing BA and BS, Computer Science

 Project Purpose:
 1. Start: The process begins
 2. Read Articles and Stopwords: The program reads the article files and stopword list